diddyjax19/Yoga/README.md

 [View the live project here.]( https://diddyjax19.github.io/Yoga/)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main marketing website for Yoga.
+It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for anyone intrested in learning about yoga, beginners  or advanced.

 <h2 align="center"><img src="https://github.com/diddyjax19/Yoga/blob/main/screenshots/2.png"></h2>